Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

-P7 noticed many problems with the interface and made many suggestions for design changes that we brought to the focus group, including a lack of annotation and coding features, document export features, and overall corpus visualization features: \italicquoteinline{As this point of my exploration of this theme, being able to play around with how [documents] connect to one another would I believe might have helped refine my thinking.}

-The above results were summarized and presented at the focus group, motivating our central discussion points.
+P7 noticed many problems with the interface and made suggestions for design changes that were brought to the focus group, including (at this stage), a lack of annotation and data coding features, document export features, and overall corpus visualization features: \italicquoteinline{At this point of my exploration of this theme, being able to play around with how [documents] connect to one another [...] might have helped refine my thinking.} Participant diary results were summarized and presented at the focus group, motivating our central discussion points during the session.